Parsing and Creating PRC Files¶

 Populate the

-structure by invoking theA3DRootBaseGet
+A3DRootBaseDatastructure by invoking theA3DRootBaseGetfunction.

 ASInt32 iRet = A3DRootBaseGet(p, &sData);